Things to Do in Hanover in August

 What's happening during your visit

 Three-week stretch, late July into mid-August.
 The entire 2 km lakeshore morphs into an open-air dining room with 80+ food stalls, three music stages, and carnival rides.
-Locals treat it as a neighborhood blowout—arrive after 8 pm when families head home and the beer tents swarm with twenty-somethings belting German pop covers.
+Locals treat it as a neighborhood blowout, arrive after 8 pm when families head home and the beer tents swarm with twenty-somethings belting German pop covers.

-Early August weekend at the Old Town’s Marktkirche square.
+Early August weekend at the Old Town's Marktkirche square.
 Twenty regional wineries park tasting booths around the 14th-century church, and the clink of glass on medieval stone fills the air.
-Hours run 11 am to 11 pm; serious tasters show up around 4 pm.
+Hours run 11 am to 11 pm.
+Serious tasters show up around 4 pm.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid